 - Install water-saving devices for all showerheads, toilets, and faucets.

-- Encourage recycling in guestrooms by placing a bin in each room.
+- Encourage recycling in guestrooms by placing a designated bin in each room.

 - Use soap, shampoo, and lotion dispensers versus individual bottles.